nicmart/PhpLibraryBoilerplate/README.md

 There are few template variables I substitute with a "find and replace" each time I initialize the library.
 This variables are
 - {library-name} The name of the library
+- {library-name-slug} The sluggified version of library name, used in composer configuration
 - {library-desc} A brief descrption of what the library does
 - {library-namespace} The main library namespace.
 I usually set this equal to the camelized library name